 Orion Group Holdings, Inc. Announces the Appointment of Travis J. Boone to the Board of Directors

-/EIN News/ -- HOUSTON, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Orion Group Holdings, Inc. (NYSE: ORN) (the “Company”), a leading specialty construction company, today announced the appointment of Travis J. Boone to the Board of Directors.
+HOUSTON, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Orion Group Holdings, Inc. ORN (the "Company"), a leading specialty construction company, today announced the appointment of Travis J. Boone to the Board of Directors.

 As previously announced, Mr. Boone, was named President and Chief Executive Officer, effective September 12, 2022.
 Mr. Boone was appointed to the Board of Directors effective November 17, 2022.
 Mr. Boone's initial term will expire at the 2023 Annual Meeting of Stockholders, at which time the Nominating and Governance Committee will propose Mr. Boone's election to continue serving as a Class I director, with a term of three years until the 2026 Annual Meeting of Stockholders.
 The appointment of Mr. Boone expands the Orion Group Holdings, Inc. Board to eight Directors.